alexnitta/faunauth/README.md

 }).then(() => {
     // Do something on successful login
 }).catch(e => {
-    // In JavaScript, any expression can be thrown, so we have to check if it's an error - see: https://fettblog.eu/typescript-typing-catch-clauses/ if (e instanceof Error && e.message === errors.invalidUserOrPassword) {
+    // In JavaScript, any expression can be thrown, so we have to check if
+    // it's an error.
+    if (e instanceof Error && e.message === errors.invalidUserOrPassword) {
-        // Show the user a message about their username or password being invalid } else {
+        // Show the user a message about invalid credentials } else {
         // Show the user some other error message
     }